U.S. Energy Trade Dashboard

-For the purposes of the U.S. Energy Trade Dashboard, the Fossil Energy sector consists of coal, primary energy fuels (oil and natural gas), mining equipment, equipment used for upstream oil and gas exploration and production, and pipe used across the oil and gas value chain.
+For the purposes of the U.S. Energy Trade Dashboard, the Fossil Energy sector is divided into three headings: Coal and Coal Products, Oil and Gas Products, and Equipment.
+Within these headings are numerous sub-sectors.
 While the data provided in the dashboard represents a significant amount of products within the fossil energy value chain, it does not include exports or imports of associated services like accounting, legal, engineering, procurement and construction, software and IT.
 The dashboard also provides limited coverage of the full midstream and downstream oil and gas segments.
 This is largely because products found within these segments can have multiple end-uses that are unrelated to the fossil energy sector.
 For example, the dashboard does not include products like electric motors, actuators, process controls, etc. that are found in oil and gas refining but which are also used extensively in non-oil and gas industries.
 As a result, the U.S. Energy Trade Dashboard may not be reflective of all exports or imports across the oil and gas value chain.

 Products tracked under the renewable energy section of this dashboard include those whose 10-digit HTS and/or Schedule B codes designate primary or exclusive applicability to renewable energy.
 Due to a lack of renewable energy-specific services trade data, as well as the applicability of certain equipment and components in other sectors, the data presented in this dashboard are not reflective of the entire scope of U.S. renewable energy exports or imports.
 Trade in certain products that may be used in renewable energy applications is tracked in this dashboard under other energy sectors.
 For example, steam turbines used in geothermal, biomass, and concentrating solar power plants is tracked under the thermal power sector.